KebabManFR/gtceu-ge/README.md

     <a href="https://github.com/GregTechCEu/GregTech/releases"><img src="https://img.shields.io/github/downloads/GregTechCEu/GregTech/total?sort=semver&logo=github&label=&style=for-the-badge&color=2d2d2d&labelColor=545454&logoColor=FFFFFF" alt="GitHub"></a>
 </h1>

-## Welcome to GregTech CE: Unofficial
+## Welcome to GregTech CE: Unofficial for GE
 ### What is this?
-GregTech CE Unofficial, or **GTCEu**, is a Minecraft mod.
+GregTech CE Unofficial - GE Fork, or **GTCEu GE**, is a Minecraft mod.
 The repository contains all the code and assets required to build and run that mod.

 ### GregTech?
 Yes, you have probably heard this name before as it is quite known in the Minecraft modding community.
 GTCEu is an **indirect descendant** and **total rewrite** of _**GregTech**_.
 It is **neither created nor maintained by GregoriusT** but was created with his knowledge and permission.